homebridge-xiaomi-roborock-vacuum/homebridge-xiaomi-roborock-vacuum/README.md

 ## Changes
 #### 0.6.5
 - Feature: Add support for Roborock S5 Max
+- Improve: Refresh the state every 30s to ensure miio is still properly connected
+- Bugfix: Battery level
+- Bugfix: UnhandledPromiseRejectionWarning on startup when it fails to connect

 #### 0.6.4
 - Feature: Add support for Roborock Xiaowa E20